openbabel/documentation/Command-line_tools/babel.rst

 You use it like this::

-  babel filterset.sdf -osmi --filter "MW<130 ROTATABLE_BOND > 2"
+  obabel filterset.sdf -osmi --filter "MW<130 ROTATABLE_BOND > 2"

 It takes one parameter which probably needs to be enclosed in double quotes to avoid confusing the shell or operating system.
 (You don't need the quotes with the Windows GUI.)
 The parameter contains one or more conditional tests.
 By default, these have all to be true for the molecule to be converted.
 As well as this implicit AND behaviour, you can write a full Boolean expression (see below).
 As you can see, there can be spaces or not in sensible places and the conditional tests could be separated by a comma or semicolon.